Coddiction-101/Portfxlio/README.md

 ## A little about me

-- I am a BCA student who enjoys web development
+- I have completed my BCA and enjoy web development
 - I like working with HTML, CSS, JavaScript, and C++
 - I enjoy building practical projects and refining the small details
 - I am still learning, and I keep improving with every new thing I build